 I’m a mother of three boys, and I do not do crafts, DIY activities, or “creative mom” undertakings of pretty much any kind.
 I have always been a “go out and do” kind of mom, and our activities usually included museum visits, city adventures, mountain hiking, travel, even plain old errands out and about with all three kids in tow.

-Now, never would I say that crafting and creative activities are a hidden strength of mine that were just waiting to be uncovered by a stay-at-home order, but I will say that I’m very surprised by the fun I’ve had shifting gears into creating simple, at-home-activities with my kids.
-It’s been life-giving for me to do something totally different than my usual bent and to be finding joy in it.
+Now, never would I say that crafting and creative activities are a hidden strength of mine that were left undiscovered.
+But I will say that I’m very surprised by the fun I’ve had shifting gears into creating simple, at-home-activities with my kids.

-Whether you are a creative queen or wondering how to fill the day with young children sans libraries and playgrounds and people, here are a few simple, creative activities I’ve done with my kids (ages 1, 4, and 6) that we have had a lot of fun with.
-All of the inspiration here comes from Busy Toddler.
+Whether you are a creative queen or wondering how to fill the day with young children at home, here are three simple, creative activities I’ve done with my kids (ages 1, 4, and 6) that we have had a lot of fun with.

 For this one, grab a large plastic tub, like a storage container.
 It’s best if this container is relatively shallow so that the kids can reach in and play easily, but use whatever you have around and available.
 Then, place smaller containers inside, such as different sizes of plastic storage containers and other vessels.
 Fill those containers ⅔ full with water.
 Add pouring tools like measuring cups and spoons, and you’re almost ready.